alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 to tell your AltDriver how to connect to it.

-Port forwarding can be set up either through a command line command or in the test code by using the methods available in Alt classes.
+Port forwarding can be set up either through a command line command or in the test code by using the methods available in AltTester SDK classes.

 The following are some cases when Port Forwarded is needed: